Vasu2702/url-shortener/README.md

 Tech Stack:
 HTML,CSS,JS,EXPRESS,NODE.js,firebase,algolia search.
 search is implemented using algolia search and database used is firebase by google. algolia is connected with firebase firestore database whenever short url and long url is stored in firebase same will aslo indexed in algolia .when we search entering long url it will iterate over all the urls and display all the matched urls on screen.
+#to runthe project
+please add all the file as it is in vs code and include node modules in it by running command npm init -y execute the code by running command npm run dev start in vscode terminal short as many url you want.